burger icon

 Quick glance at how much you can put in, what’s the top bankroll you can pull each week, and how fast your cash is really landing?
 Forget tables for a sec-here’s my real-life rundown:

-- Bank Wire: Only for big wins.
-Tried it after a footy final punt - took a whole week to hit the account.
+• Bank Wire: Only for big wins, but patience is mandatory.
+While they might say a few days, reports (and my own headaches) show this consistently takes 7-15 business days to hit your account.
 Fees?
 Oof, not fun.
-Only do this one if you have to.
-And yep, banks chase you for proof of where the money's from.
+And yep, banks chase you for proof of where the money’s from.

-- Visa/MasterCard: $20 to $1,000 per hit.
-Never seen it take more than five minutes unless my own bank stuffed about.
+• Visa/MasterCard: $20 to $1,000 per hit.
+Never seen it take more than five minutes unless my own bank stuffed about, which as I mentioned, happens about 60% of the time now.

 Pro tip: If you see “EUR” or “USD” pop up, double-check.
 Fees can sneak up, and-sadly-I learned the hard way.
 I always stick with AUD-got burned on fees once when I wasn’t paying attention.
 Felt pretty silly after.